 Let us first understand the meaning of the "Specify a vary accept-encoding header".

 Accept-encoding header is an HTTP header that is crucial to be included on every origin server response.
 It’s main function is to inform the browser that weather a client can handle the compressed version of the website.

 For instance, let's assume you have an older browser without gzip compression and a modern browser with it.
-If you are not using Vary: Accept-Encoding header your web-server or CDN could cache the uncompressed version and can send it to modern browser mistakenly.
+If you are not using Vary: Accept-Encoding header your web-server or CDN could cache the uncompressed version and can send it to the modern browser mistakenly.
 This will in turn affect the performance of your website.
 Using Vary: Accept-Encoding makes sure that the appropriate version is delivered by your server or CDN.